 The Superintendent, with input from the parent-teacher advisory committee, shall prepare disciplinary rules implementing the District's disciplinary policies.
 These disciplinary rules shall be presented annually to the Board for its review and approval.

-A student handbook, including the District disciplinary policies and rules, shall be distributed to each student and/or parent/guardian as the student registers for classes.
-Registration is not considered complete until the student's the students' parents or /guardians return the required "Parental Signatures Forms". within 15 days of the beginning of the school year or a student's enrollment.
+A student handbook, including the District disciplinary policies and rules, shall be distributed to the students' parents/guardians within 15 days of the beginning of the school year or a student's enrollment.